Constitution of Ivory Coast: Conditions of eligibility to the Presidency

-Under the Constitution, a candidate must be "exclusively Ivorian, born of a father or of a mother Ivorian by birth".

-In addition, the Constitution lowers the minimum age limit for presidential candidates to 35 years and abolishes the upper age limit, which is currently 75 years.
+Under the constitution, a candidate must be "exclusively Ivorian, born of a father or of a mother Ivorian by birth".
+In addition, the constitution lowers the minimum age limit for presidential candidates to 35 years and abolishes the upper age limit, which was 75 years.

 Executive

-The President and Vice-President will run on a joint ticket (from 2020) and the latter would replace the former in case of death, resignation and any other vacancy.
-It is expected President Alassane Ouattara would appoint a Vice-President, after the new constitution is ratified.
+The president and vice-president were to run on a joint ticket (from 2020) and the latter would replace the former in case of death, resignation and any other vacancy.
+It was expected that President Ouattara would appoint a vice-president, after the new constitution was ratified.
 His choice must be approved be the Constitutional Council.

-A constitutional revision announced by Ouattara before the 2020 presidential election, confirms the designation of the vice-president, appointed by the president with the consent of Parliament.
+A constitutional revision announced by Ouattara before the 2020 presidential election, confirmed the designation of the vice-president, appointed by the president with the consent of parliament.

 Senate

-The Parliament will be composed of two legislative chambers: the National Assembly and a new Senate.
-The Senate is expected to represent the interests of territorial collectivities and Ivorians living abroad.
-Two thirds of the Senate will be elected at the same time as the general election.
-The remaining one third will be appointed by the president elect.
+The parliament was to be composed of two legislative chambers: the National Assembly and a new Senate.
+The senate was expected to represent the interests of territorial collectivities and Ivorians living abroad.
+Two thirds of the senate were to be elected at the same time as the general election.
+The remaining one third would be appointed by the president-elect.
 The two chambers share legislative functions and must approve all laws, including those relating to the budget.
-In case of persistent disagreement between the two chambers, the President of the Republic can request the Assembly to adopt definitively the law.
+In case of persistent disagreement between the two chambers, the president of the republic can request the assembly to adopt definitively the law.

 Bill of rights

 The bill of rights strengthens the rights of vulnerable groups, particularly children, women and persons with disabilities.
 It makes the right to education compulsory for children, boys and girls.
 The prohibition of child labor further lays the background for the implementation of the right to education.
 The draft also requires the state to promote women's participation in public affairs, the modalities of implementation of which must be given effect in subsequent laws.
-Furthermore, the state should act to ensure gender equality in employment, and encourage women to occupy posts of responsibilities.
+Furthermore, the state should act to ensure gender equality in employment and to encourage women to occupy posts of responsibilities.
 Considering that the draft does not establish a specific organization dedicated to promoting women's rights, this will be a mission for the ministerial department in charge of women's affairs.

-Rights to a healthy environment is also added.
-The preamble condemns any unconstitutional attempt to change government (including the 1999 coup d'état) or maintain power (including the 2010–11 Ivorian crisis).
+Rights to a healthy environment were also added.
+The preamble condemns any unconstitutional attempt to change government (including the 1999 coup d'état) or to maintain power (including the 2010–11 Ivorian crisis).